 Act 3: You then explain to me why you chose to hurt me – what you were thinking and feeling when you did.

-You might choose to defend what you did – but you try to remain open to seeing how you could have done things differently.
+You each might choose to defend what you did – but you also try to remain open to seeing how you could have done things differently.
 Together you both put in the work of repair – and you search for a longterm solution so patterns don’t repeat – and so you both feel safe and supported.